n1sh1t9/n1sh1t9/README.md

 Suggested Citation: United States Department of Health and Human Services (US DHHS), Centers for Disease Control and Prevention(CDC), National Center for Health Statistics (NCHS), Division of Vital Statistics, Natality public-use data 2016-2019, on CDC WONDER Online Database, October 2020.
-Accessed at http://wonder.cdc.gov/natality-expanded-current.html
+Accessed at http://wonder.cdc.gov/natality-expanded-current.html The github profile of my colleagues working on the project with me are as follows: https://github.com/Wcard625